Bubi2001/rtl_utils/README.md

 </br>
 `src/`: Contains the source code of the top module.
 </br>
-`test/`: Contains the testbench for the module.
+`test/`: Contains the testbench for the top module.
 </s>

 Modules under development: